Arroz moro, Cuban black rice and beans

 I also share how to make arroz moro negro with dry beans and canned beans.
 Read on to learn more about both methods.

-How to make Arroz Moro?
+How to make arroz moro?

 This dish is usually cooked with bacon but I don’t include it in my recipe.
 You can however add bacon if you like!
 I start by sautéing sofrito in a large pot until nice and fragrant.
-Then I add chicken bouillon, cumin, oregano, onion powder, a bay leaf and adobo.
-Next, add black beans, black bean stock, and the rice.
-Cover the pot and cook on low heat for about 25 minutes.
-If you plan to cook a larger quantity, add more cooking time as well.
+Then I add chicken bouillon, cumin, oregano, onion powder, and adobo.
+Next, add rice, black beans, and black bean stock.

-What to serve with Arroz Moro?
+What to serve with arroz moro?

 Arroz moro is typically served with roasted pork or chicken and yuca with mojo, tostones and/or maduros, (fried sweet plantains).
 Of course, you can serve this dish with whatever you like.
 Some of my favorites are Churrasco and Pollo al Horno, but you can also serve with fish, seafood, vegetables, salad… The options are endless!

-Why is my Arroz Moro light in color?
+Why is my arroz moro light in color?

 Sometimes, arroz moro will turn out lighter than other times, depending on how much liquid from the black beans you used.
 However, if you want to achieve a darker color, I suggest you use dried black beans instead of canned black beans.
 Please keep in mind, the cooking process is much longer if you choose that method.